bookofproofs/bookofproofs.github.io/_sources/history/18th-century.md

 : A French mathematician best known for his formula for the Legendre polynomials.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Carlyle/">Thomas Carlyle</a>
 : A Scottish writer who was also interested in mathematics.
-He translated Legendre's work Ééments de géométrie.
+He translated Legendre's work "Éléments de géométrie".

 ### 1796
 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Quetelet/">Lambert Adolphe Jacques Quetelet</a>